Savin Hill: 19th century

+20th century

+Savin Hill Station became part of Boston's rapid transit network in 1927, now operated as the MBTA Red Line.

 When it was separated from the ocean by Morrissey Boulevard in the early 1930s, Savin Hill became a clearly defined area within Dorchester.
 The distinct nature of the hill itself was made more evident by the trench of the Southeast Expressway (Interstate 93) in the late 1950s.
 Today, this original area is often referred to as Savin Hill "over the bridge," meaning on the east side of where Savin Hill Avenue bridges the Expressway.
 The full section commonly designated Savin Hill now runs as far west as Pleasant Street, and north-south from Columbia Road to Hancock Street.

 Its relative isolation, solid and often historically significant housing stock, and proximity to downtown Boston have helped make Savin Hill one of the areas of Dorchester which has undergone the most gentrification in recent years.
 Many of the neighborhood's traditional two- and three-family houses have been converted to individually owned condominiums since the late 1990s.

+21st century

 Due to its historic character the entire neighborhood was listed on the National Register of Historic Places in 2003.